Google shuts down Google+ for consumers after audit turns up exploit

 The exploit remained undiscovered between 2015 and March 2018, when internal investigators implemented a fix, according to documents reviewed by the Wall Street Journal.

 As many as 500,000 Google+ accounts were infected, and as many as 438 applications might have used the API.
-However, Google maintains that it didn’t uncover evidence developers were aware of or abused the security flaw, or that profile data was misused.
+Google maintains that it didn’t uncover evidence developers were aware of or abused the security flaw, or that profile data was misused.
 However, it acknowledged that it has no way of knowing for sure because it doesn’t have “audit rights” over its developers and because it keeps a limited set of activity logs.

 “Every year, we send millions of notifications to users about privacy and security bugs and issues.
 Whenever user data may have been affected, we go beyond our legal requirements and apply several criteria focused on our users in determining whether to provide notice,” Google wrote.
 “Our Privacy & Data Protection Office reviewed this issue, looking at the type of data involved, whether we could accurately identify the users to inform, whether there was any evidence of misuse, and whether there were any actions a developer or user could take in response.
 None of these thresholds were met in this instance.”